Correctional Facilities — Service and Meetings

 Thank you for your interest in corrections service work.
 There are several ways to participate with the Corrections Committee and help carry the message of sobriety through Alcoholics Anonymous to those who are behind the walls and identify as alcoholic.

-When: The Corrections Committee meets on the first Thursday of each month, 6:00 PM, currently via Zoom.
+Attend the monthly CFC meeting and carry information about service opportunities back to your home group.
+When: Monthly on the second Thursday, 6:00 PM, currently via Zoom.
 Please contact the CFC Chair for the Zoom ID: cfcchair@aanc32.org.

 Write Letters to an Alcoholic Inmate